lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 A coherent, useful monorepo structure requires too much contextual information.
-Instead of providing a template that may or may not make sense to you, I will share my thoughts on this problem.
+Instead of providing a template that may or may not make sense to you, I will share my thoughts on this.

 While I have always appreciated the technical benefits of a monorepo, over the years I also came to appreciate monorepos as an engineering leadership